Francine (cat): Life at the store

-She is a calico cat with black and brown patches of fur by her ears, is short-haired, and has been described as "very friendly and calm," as well as very welcoming to all who wanted to pet her and take photographs.

 The store and its associates take care of her food, water, and veterinary needs, with assistance from the community.
 Francine has a microchip that identifies her home as the Lowe's.
 Her favorite spot in the store is the stack of boxes between the registers and Lawn & Garden section.

 Fame

 While Lowe's initially did not approve of her presence, they eventually embraced her with a YouTube video.
 She is especially popular on the r/rva subreddit.
 She has been described as one of Richmond's most famous residents, and as a mascot for the city.

 Many customers visit the store solely to visit Francine, or bypass nearer stores in favor of #1037 because of her.
 One employee said that the store perhaps receives more visits from people looking to see her than actual customers.

 Some have tried to remove her from the store.

 Monopoly included a Community Chest Card, directing the player to "Visit the Lowe's Cat Francine," in its official Richmond edition of the game, and a print of the cat, made by a local artist, hangs in the store.

 The cat gained increased notoriety in 2024 when she was featured in a YouTube video.

 During the 2024 Richmond mayoral election, signs popped up around the city saying "Elect Francine for whatever she wants."
 The cat received eight votes.

 She won RVA's Most Unlikely Icon of 2024, as presented by Style Weekly.